Southampton-RSG-Training/industry-skills-agile-training/episodes/24-anatomy-of-an-agile-sprint.md

 During the meeting, the developers should exchange information so that all developers end the meeting with no blockers, a clear plan for their day and are aware of any dependencies or issues.

 ::: solution

 Useful information exchanged and possible outcomes from the meeting:

 -   Developer 1 learns that Developer 2 has created the API endpoint that they need and that it's likely to be ready later today.
--   Developer 3 takes some of the user interface element tasks from Developer 1.
+-   Developer 3 could take some of the user interface element tasks from Developer 1 (if they have the relevant skills).
 -   Developer 2 plans some co-working time with the developer(s) working on the user interface elements.
 -   Developer 2 understands that the calculation tests are currently expected to fail due to the updated calculation implemented by Developer 3.
+-   Developer 3 might look at the sprint backlog and see which tasks they could take.

 :::

 ::::

 ::: spoiler
 ## Developer 1

 -   I'm planning to develop a user interface for viewing user information from our app.
 However, I can see that the API endpoint for fetching user information isn't complete yet.
 Any idea when that will be ready?
+This is a high priority task.
 -   Today I've also planned to create user interface components for the registration, login, and admin dashboard.
+These are lower priority tasks.
 -   I have more tasks than I can realistically get through today.